router-protocol/router-chain-docs/docs/develop/asset-transfer-via-nitro/different-flows/transfer-usdc-with-instruction-via-circle.md

 1. **iSend Fee**

-   - **Description:** A very small fee to prevent sybil attack on Router chain via the source Gateway contract.
+   - **Description:** A very small fee to prevent sybil attack on Router Chain via the source Gateway contract.
-   - **Purpose:** To prevent sybil attack on Router chain.
+   - **Purpose:** To prevent sybil attack on Router Chain.
    - **Calculation:** This is a very low amount just to deter fake request creators.
    - **Denomination:** It is paid in native token of the source chain.